Citi made $35 million ahead of client's M&A deal, former FX trader tells court

 Prasad's lawyers, Stephenson Harwood, said: "These allegations are baseless and are emphatically denied."
 It said neither it, nor Prasad, would comment further.

-The Citigroup lawyer said neither Feig more Prasad were found to have committed misconduct, and both left the bank for personal reasons unrelated to the FX investigation.

-Citigroup said all the allegations of misconduct by others made by Stimpson in his disciplinary proceedings were forwarded to compliance.
+In its submission at the start of the hearing Citigroup said allegations of misconduct by others made by Stimpson in his disciplinary proceedings were forwarded to compliance.
 It said if misconduct was proven against existing employees then disciplinary action was taken.

-Feig, who was employed by Citigroup in the United States and still lives there, resigned in May 2014, and Prasad left the previous month, both before Stimpson made allegations against them.
+Feig, who was employed by Citigroup in the U.S and still lives there, resigned in May 2014, and Prasad left the previous month, both before Stimpson made allegations against them.

 Stimpson said he was using the example of Feig and Prasad's activities to ask the bank's witnesses in court why he was singled out for breaches of the bank's code when senior staff were not.
 He said he told the bank about the misconduct and other examples at a disciplinary hearing in June 2014.